j-ehrhardt/hai-cpps-benchmark/README.md

 > [!NOTE]
 > HAI-CPPS extends the **Benchmark for Diagnosis, Reconfiguration, and Planning (BeRfiPl)**.
 You can access the previous version [here](https://github.com/j-ehrhardt/benchmark-for-diagnosis-reconf-planning/tree/benchmark_v1).

+> [!NOTE]
+> We updated HAI-CPPS to HAI-CPPS v2 (also in IEEE Dataport).
+The update removed the "clogging" anomaly, as it was not detectable or diagnosable given the available data.
+We are very sorry for the inconveniences.
+The code for generating HAI-CPPS v1 lives now in the branch `hai-cpps-v1` in this repository.
+As IEEE Dataport is versioned, you should be able to access the old datasets there, too.

 ### Table of Contents

 1. [Introduction](#hamburg-ai-benchmark-for-cyber-physical-systems-hai-cps)